Pancake Day or Shrove Tuesday

 Gluten free flours

 Some ladies pick up gluten-free flours and products, thinking they will be better for blood sugar levels.
 Gluten free flours have high amounts of carbohydrates and so should only be used for other dietary requirements, not control of blood sugar levels.
-Choosing a gluten free flour or product will not help your blood sugar levels.
+Choosing a gluten-free flour or product will not help your blood sugar levels at all.

 If you require gluten-free flour due to other dietary requirements, a product which may be beneficial is Sukrin FibreFine.
 This gluten-free flour additive is a naturally fine flour that is rich in fibre and can be added to your normal gluten-free flour.
 Adding this to gluten-free flour increases the fibre content and therefore lowers the GL (glucose load) of the product you are making which means that it will slow down the release of glucose.

 Basic pancake recipe

 Ingredients: 100g flour, 2 eggs, 300ml milk (whole milk, almond milk, soya milk all work well and help with pairing), 1 tbsp oil (coconut oil or butter), plus extra for frying and a pinch of salt.

 Recipe: Weigh out your chosen flour and a pinch of salt into a bowl.
 Make a hole in the middle of the flour and add the 2 eggs, 1 tbsp of oil and a splash of milk.
 Mix ingredients into a smooth paste.
 Keep adding the milk bit by bit, mixing well until you have a well combined runny batter that would coat the back of a spoon.